Crisp-tender baked butternut squash fries are a wonderful low-carb side dish alternative to sweet potato fries with the same great taste!

 How to make baked butternut squash fries

-Place the butternut squash sticks into a large bowl, add the corn starch and coat well.
+Place the butternut squash sticks into a large bowl, add the cornstarch and coat well.
 Then dust off the corn starch – it helps to do it with a colander so you don’t have excess amounts.

-Evenly coat the butternut squash with the olive oil and seasoning after coating with the corn starch.
+Evenly coat the butternut squash with olive oil and seasoning after coating with the corn starch.
 It’s easiest to use your hands to well coat them.

 Place the fries evenly in a single layer on two baking sheets lined with parchment paper.